taskworld/async-operations-logging/README.md

 Since this service will be used by thousand of clients simultaneously, we need some kind of “transaction ID” (generated per request) to distinguish different requests from each other.

-## Attempt 1: Pass transaction ID to each function and do logging...
+## Attempt 1: Pass transaction ID to each async operation.

+This is the most straightforward solution.
+The request handler generates a new transaction ID and passes it to the service, which passes it on to every function that requires logging.

 ```js
 // version1.js